SohamSen15/Handwriting-Classifier/README.md

-# Handwriting-Classifier
+# About

-A handwriting classifier on the web using TF.js and the MNIST dataset.
+A handwriting classifier on the web using TF.js and the MNIST dataset using vanilla JS.